insideout/ai/_posts/_archive/2020-01-17-face-recognition-promises-to-speed-you-through-phls-gates-but-should-you-use-it.md

 ---
 category: news
 title: "Face Recognition Promises to Speed You Through PHL’s Gates.
 But Should You Use It?"
 excerpt: "That’s because on January 21st, the airport will install facial recognition technology at the A15, A16, and A17 gates.
-Passengers at those gates (served by American Airlines, British Airways, Lufthansa, and Qatar Airways) won’t have to present a passport when they board their flight exiting the country; instead, a facial recognition kiosk ..."
+Passengers at those gates (served by American Airlines, British Airways ..."
 publishedDateTime: 2020-01-17T19:46:00Z
 webUrl: "https://www.phillymag.com/news/2020/01/17/facial-recognition-phl-international/"
 ampWebUrl: "https://www.phillymag.com/news/2020/01/17/facial-recognition-phl-international/?amp=1"